robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py SouthLanarkshireCouncil https://www.southlanarkshire.gov.uk/directory_record/XXXXX/XXXXX
 ```

-Note: Follow the instructions [here](https://www.southlanarkshire.gov.uk/info/200156/bins_and_recycling/1670/bin_collections_and_calendar) until you get the page that shows the weekly collections for your street then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://www.southlanarkshire.gov.uk/info/200156/bins_and_recycling/1670/bin_collections_and_calendar) until you get the page that shows the weekly collections for your street, then copy the URL and replace the URL in the command.

 ---